-The Osprey Farpoint 70 Backpack, sister backpack of the Fairview 70, is a large backpack featuring a detatchable daypack, making it perfect for backpacking around South East Asia, Europe and South America.
+The Osprey Farpoint 70 Backpack, the sister backpack to the Fairview 70, is a large backpack featuring a detachable daypack, making it perfect for backpacking around South East Asia, Europe and South America.

 - Complete with a removable 13L daypack

 - Multiple colourways

 - Centre of mass far from the back

 - Can be difficult to attach daypack

 - Volume: 70 litre capacity + 13 litre capacity